The wild-type corn snake

-An adult corn snake (P. guttatus) was scanned with our high-resolution scanning system, the 3D model was then reconstructed using structure-from-motion.
+An adult wild-type corn snake (Pantherophis guttatus) was scanned with our high-resolution scanning system.

 Scientific context

 We study non-classical ‘exotic’ mammalian and reptilian model species.
-Multiple so-called ‘morphs’ of this North American snake have been selected for their peculiar colours or patterns.
+Multiple so-called ‘morphs’ of the corn snake have been selected for their peculiar colours or patterns.
 The 3D model shows an individual of the wild-type morph characterised by its dark-orange motifs with a black outline (dorsal saddles and lateral blotches), as well as a checkerboard of black-and-white belly scales.
 We study 16 different morphs and aim to identify the corresponding causal mutations.

 Check our Summary Video How the snake got its scales.